javo2002/finnhub_fsa/README.md

 ```

 ### 7.Configure Scheduled and Incremental Loop Times in `main.py`
-- Before finalizing scheduled times, configure for execution to be done within the next few minutes to ensure that the script will begin on time
+- Before finalizing scheduled times, configure for execution to be done within the next few minutes to ensure that the script will begin on time.
-- Ensure that jobs are not scheduled to run at same times, as the order in which data should be recieved will result in failure if executed in the wrong order
+- Ensure that jobs are not scheduled to run at same times, as the order in which data should be recieved will result in failure if executed in the wrong order.
-  - Tip: Recommended executions should be (job1 -> initial time, job2 -> +3 seconds after job1, job3 -> +15 seconds after job2)
+  - Tip: Recommended executions should be (job1 -> initial time, job2 -> +3 seconds after job1, job3 -> +15 seconds after job2).

 ### 8. Run `main.py`
 - Make sure that your computer is running and is connected to a power source for optimal connectivity.
 Failure to maintain connection will break the pending code.